Chlorination and Types of Chlorination in Water Treatment Process

 We all know that chlorination is method in water treatment process adopted for the public water supply system.
+Here we are discussing about chlorination and types of chlorination.
 Chlorination provides residual disinfection impacts for long periods.
 Here we are discussing the types of chlorination.
 Chlorination is done to achieving the permissible level of chlorine content in public water.
 It also kills germs and other bacteria.

 Types of chlorination in the water treatment process